when will section 21 be abolished

 However, with Section 8, landlords must provide a valid reason for seeking possession of their property, such as rent arrears, anti-social behaviour, or the need to move back in themselves, among other things.
 These reasons are based on specific legal grounds, which are split into mandatory and discretionary.

+The Renters’ Rights Act proposes several revisions to the existing grounds for possession under Section 8, along with the introduction of new grounds.
 One such proposed change is a new mandatory ground that would allow landlords to obtain an order for possession if they intend to sell the property.

 Enjoy transparent pricing, reliable tenants, and a seamless letting process.